pureskillgg/glhf/README.md

 - `AWS_ACCESS_KEY_ID`: AWS access key ID.
 - `AWS_SECRET_ACCESS_KEY`: AWS secret access key.
 - `GH_TOKEN`: A personal access token that can trigger workflows.
+- `DISCORD_WEBHOOK`: The Discord webhook to notify on deploy.

 These must be set manually.